arjan-hada/protein-design-vae/README.md

 🔹 **High-Quality MSAs**: We develop a robust methodology for constructing high-quality multiple sequence alignments using BLAST High Scoring Pairs (HSPs).
 This approach focuses on retaining informative alignments from HSPs while excluding those aligning with query sequence gaps.

-🔹 **VAE Model**: The convolutional VAE implemented here achieves approximately 95% average sequence recovery.
+🔹 **VAE Model**: The convolutional VAE implemented here achieves 95% average sequence recovery.
 The VAE consists of an **encoder** that maps protein sequences to a latent space and a **decoder** that reconstructs sequences from the latent representations.
 The training objective is to minimize reconstruction loss and force the VAE to learn a distribution that is close to a standard normal distribution.

 🔹 **Optimized Training**: Utilization of a [learning rate finder](https://arxiv.org/abs/1708.07120) and the implementation of a [1cycle training policy](https://arxiv.org/abs/1506.01186), as proposed by Leslie Smith and facilitated by the fastai library.